 Wildlife Animal on Kilimanjaro

-You have to be very lucky to see much in the way of fauna on Kilimanjaro.
+Animals on Kilimanjaro – You have to be very lucky to see much fauna on Kilimanjaro.
 The more exotic fauna of East Africa does occasionally venture onto the mountain.
-It just doesn’t happen very often, with most animals preferring to be somewhere where there aren’t 35,000 people marching around every year.
+Most animals prefer to be somewhere where there aren’t 35,000 people marching around every year.
 So in all probability you will see virtually nothing during your time on the mountain beyond the occasional monkey or mouse.
-Nevertheless, keep your mouth shut and your eyes open and you never know…
+Nevertheless, keep your eyes open and you never know…

 Forest and cultivated zones